Brush Traction: Battery-electric vehicles

+Preservation

 An early Brush Pony 3-wheeled milk float, formerly operated by United Dairies and dating from 1947, is on display at the National Motor Museum, Beaulieu.
 A Brush 10/14 cwt Mark II bread van, also dating from 1947, and formerly owned by the Co-operative Wholesale Society, can be seen at The Transport Museum, Wythall.
 It was displayed at the East Anglia Transport Museum from around 1973, and then moved to a collection of battery-electric vehicles at Blandford, Dorset in 1983.
 When that collection was sold in 1987, it was given to Wythall, and has yet to be restored.
 The Ipswich Transport Museum has a Brush Pony electric laundry van dating from 1967 in their collection.

+The National Transport Museum of Ireland at Howth has a Brush 2-ton electric lorry in its collection.
+It was supplied to Dartry Limited, a laundry company based in Dublin, in 1947 as a chassis with bodbywork built locally by Dublin Vehicle Builders of Summerhill.
+It was used to transfer laundry between Dartry's branches, and to service a number of large hotels in Dublin city centre until their decline in the 1970s.
+It carried the registration number ZH 2511, and was finally withdrawn from service in 1981, around one year before Dartry ceased trading.

 Preserved aircraft

 A de Havilland Dominie DH.89 that Brush built in 1946 for the RAF is preserved at Tangmere Military Aviation Museum on the West Sussex coast.

 Other relics

-The large statue of a falcon from Brush's Loughborough works is now displayed in the exhibition hall at the National Tramway Museum / Crich Tramway Village.
+The large statue of a falcon from Brush's Loughborough works is now displayed in the exhibition hall at the National Tramway Museum in Crich, Derbyshire.